-“Sports don’t build character, they reveal it.” -John Wooden
+“Sports don’t build character; they reveal it.”

-If they inherently built character, professional and collegiate athletes in America would be some our most model citizens.
-Instead we get a pretty bleak picture of athletics in this country when we turn on ESPN.
+One of the biggest misconceptions in sports today is that they build character.
+However, if they inherently built character, professional and collegiate athletes in America would be some our most model citizens.
+We know this isn’t the case.
+Instead, we get a pretty bleak picture of athletics in this country when we turn on ESPN.

 For years I talked to my teams about the importance of rebounding.
 We did not choose to spend a lot of time practicing rebounding and thus we were not very good at rebounding.

-If you want to lose weight I do not imagine you would be quick to trust an obese fitness trainer!
-So why do we expect our athletes to trust us as leaders if we fail to model the behaviors we expect from them?
+- Be a good role model.
+If you want to lose weight, I do not imagine that you would be quick to trust an obese fitness trainer!
+So, why do we expect our athletes to trust us as leaders if we fail to model the behaviors that we expect from them?

-The greatest coaches and leaders uphold high standards and do so with love and encouragement.
+- Hold your team to the highest standards.
+Transformational coaches and leaders are not soft but instead uphold high standards and do so with love and encouragement.

 - Intentionally train character.
 Qualities like kindness, work ethic, self-control, enthusiasm, and poise must be trained—just like any muscle within the body—through repetition and resistance.
 Our sport offers many opportunities for repetitions on the field and off the field.
 If you truly value character development, this should be an everyday thing!